tagus/crypt/README.md

 Easy to remember usually means easier to crack.
 Committing a long password is hard and storing the password in plaintext in your pc is a major point of failure.

-Crypt will use a 256 MD5 hash as the key.
-The hash will be computed from a key string from the users.
+Crypt will use a SHA256 hash as the key.
+The hash will be computed from a password provided by the user.

 ## Commands